hillgrand/angular-style-guide/README.md

           * **Guards** (zero or many / has directory / no barrel necessary) - contains all the canActivate/canDeactivate/canLoad/canLoadChild guards for the ((sub)feature) module.

+          * **Router Module** (zero or many / no directory ) - every user interface (including dialogs) should have a unique route (some exceptions may apply) and all not mandatory modules should be lazy loaded.

-    5. Providers - Never use the @Injectable providedIn property because of unit testing issues.
+    5. Providers - In most cases use the providers array of the nearest module, in some cases you might want to use the providers on the component/directive decorator.
+Never use the @Injectable providedIn property because of unit testing issues.

 2. Application Elements: